Jugoslavijo

-Jugoslavijo, more commonly known by its first verse Od Vardara pa do Triglava (From the Vardar to Triglav) is a 1974 Yugoslav folk song written by a Belgrade lawyer and compositor Milutin Popović Zahar and composed and sung by Danilo Živković.
+Jugoslavijo, commonly known by its first verse Od Vardara pa do Triglava (From Vardar to Triglav) is a 1974 Yugoslav folk song written by a Belgrade lawyer and compositor Milutin Popović Zahar and composed and sung by Danilo Živković.
 The song celebrates the homeland of Yugoslavia, proudly referring to its greatest extents, its rivers, mountains, forests, polja and the sea, its proud people, as well as the fight, blood and workforce that created it.

 Background

 It was conceived by Popović for a competition led by the NIN magazine in the early 1970s in a search for a new song that would replace "Hey, Slavs" as the national anthem of the country.
 Popović was soon after approached by Živković with a request to write lyrics for a song tentatively named "Makedonijo" set in the traditional Macedonian 7/8 rhythm, initially intended for Aleksandar Sarievski.
 Popović and Živković would soon realize Popović's verses fit the metric time of Živković's composition, and the two agreed on merging them together.
+The song however did not end up being sent to the anthem contest because Popović was not confident enough in his skills as a lyricist, as he was first and foremost a composer, and thought there are more gifted, smarter and professional people than him when it came to creating texts, and that the responsibility was too great.